 Week 1 – Recovering From ESG At Home

 It is important to work with your surgeon regarding any medications you were taking before the ESG procedure.
-Necessary medications should be continued at normal intervals after the procedure.
+Continue necessary medications at normal intervals after the procedure.

-- There are no lifting or activity restrictions after ESG, and patients are encouraged to exercise and become active as soon as possible.
+• After ESG, patients have no lifting or activity restrictions.
+We highly encourage patients to exercise and become active as soon as possible.

 Week 2

-- Bariatric procedures often reduce the body’s ability to absorb vitamins and nutrients, so patients should begin taking a multivitamin that contains folic acid after the first week and continue them for a while.
+• Bariatric procedures often reduce the body’s ability to absorb vitamins and nutrients, so patients should begin taking a multivitamin that contains folic acid after the first week and continue it for a while.
 Consult your doctor.

-- Soft foods, low-sugar, and low-fat foods are introduced in week two and continue for the next three weeks.
+• In week two, you introduce soft foods, low-sugar, and low-fat foods, and this continues for the next three weeks.
 To compare, gastric sleeve surgery patients are still on a liquid diet at this stage.
-It is critical that you do not overeat after ESG as you may compromise the suture line and reverse the procedure.
+You mustn’t overeat after ESG as you may compromise the suture line and reverse the procedure.

 Week 3 And Beyond